SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

  * set up the server address list file
  * add certificates of other SORMAS instances to the local truststore
  * add other servers to the local server list
+ * add the ssl certificate of the other server into the key store of the local server

 ### Prerequisites